 It is mandatory to submit rent receipts or a copy of the rental agreement as proof for claiming a house rent allowance deduction.

-If you missed submitting rent receipts or a copy of the rental agreement to your employer at the time of proof submission of the declared rent, you can claim the HRA deduction while filing ITR.
+If you missed submitting rent receipts or a copy of the rental agreement to your employer at the time of proof submission, you can claim the HRA deduction while filing ITR.

 In case you miss claiming the HRA while filing your return, you can file a revised return to correct the error before 31st December of the assessment year or completion of assessment, whichever is earlier.